wangziqi2013/wangziqi2013.github.io/_posts/2018-06-28-Rethinking-Serializable-MVCC.markdown

 to the external caller.
 Lastly, BOHM is scalable by using partition.
 The entire database is partitioned such that each worker thread is responsible for a portion of the database, and it has exclusive ownership of all resources attached to that portion.
 Threads at the same stage hardly need to communicate with each other.
-The only exception case where global synchronization is barrier, which is used to synchronize
+The only exception case where global synchronization takes place is when worker threads have finished processing a batch.
+A barrier is used to ensure threads finish the previous batch before the begin with the next batch.